hectorcorrea/intro-to-nodejs/README.md

 Code samples for my Intro to Node.js session

+For more information on these examples read my blog post: [http://hectorcorrea.com/blog/introduction-to-node-js](http://hectorcorrea.com/blog/introduction-to-node-js)

 Samples
 -------
 List of code samples in the order in which the are introduced during the presentation.